Akshar in a few sentences.

 Akshar is a free iOS keyboard that lets you type in 21 Indian languages, with all transliteration running on the device and nothing sent to a server.

 Akshar is an iOS keyboard built for India's many languages.
 It supports 21 Indic languages, from Hindi and Tamil to less commonly written ones like Bodo, Maithili, and Meitei.
-Users type words the way they sound in English and the keyboard suggests them in the chosen script, drawing from an open neural model from IIT Madras (AI4Bharat IndicXlit) packaged for Apple Core ML and run on the Neural Engine.
+Users type words the way they sound in English and the keyboard suggests them in the chosen script, drawing from an open neural model from IIT Madras (AI4Bharat IndicXlit) packaged for Apple Core ML and run on-device.
 A separate Convert tab lets users paste a whole paragraph in either direction - English to Indic, or Indic back to Romanised English - and a Notes view turns any saved text into a sharable artwork poster with the script's own colour palette.
 Everything happens on the device.
 No keystrokes are sent to a server, no analytics SDK is bundled, and the only cloud sync available is the user's own iCloud, which Apple encrypts in transit and at rest.
 Akshar is free, ad-free, and made by one developer, Krishna Permi, working in India.

 What's distinctive